De-Panther/unity-webxr-export/Documentation/Getting-Started.md

 ![Build](unity-webxr-export-build.png)

-Make sure to build it from `Build Settings > Build`.
+WebXR requires a secure context (HTTPS server or localhost URL).
+Make sure to build the project from `Build Settings > Build`.
 Unity's `Build And Run` server use HTTP.
 Run the build on your own HTTPS server.

 ![Result](unity-webxr-export-result.png)